info2pk/test-clone/README.md

 # NGM-ai2html

 This is a fork of the NYTimes' ai2html.
 For installation and full documentation go to [ai2html](http://ai2html.org).
-This works nicely with [trudy](https://github.com/natgeo/ngm-trudy), the Nat Geo Magazine graphics generator and preview tool.
-A project using trudy will provide an .ai template thats optimized to support natgeo.com.
+This modified script works nicely with [trudy, the Nat Geo Magazine graphics generator and preview tool](https://github.com/natgeo/ngm-trudy).
+A project using trudy will provide an [.ai template](https://github.com/natgeo/ngm-trudy/tree/master/project-files/ai2html) thats optimized to support natgeo.com.

 ## Installation